Counselling Twickenham, Whitton I work with:

 Depression can also affect the endocrine system which delivers certain hormones to regulate the sensation of the body.
 It is a network of glands that regulates body functions through the nervous system, by releasing various hormones into the bloodstream.
 However, these changes can cause as well as affect the nature of emotional and psychological states - such as anxiety.
 On the other hand, some endocrine disorders can directly cause depression or mania.
 An example is Cushing's disease, in which the adrenal glands produce too much of the hormone cortisol - this keeps the body and mind in a constant state of arousal and fear, but can also be cause by trauma in PTSD (post traumatic stress disorder).
 And some experts believe seasonal affective disorder (SAD) may also stem from disordered release of the hormone melatonin by the pineal gland during winter.

 I was hooked.
-And so began a period of profound reflection:
+And so began a profound period of reflection:

 The regions of the human brain